Practical Nursing: Occupational Certificate (OC)

 - Two – professional references

-The Nursing Department prefers that the person providing the reference mails it directly to the health sciences specialist.
+The Nursing Department prefers that the person providing the reference mails it directly to the SFSC Division of Health Sciences (address is provided on the form).
 However, references will also be accepted if they are hand-delivered by the applicant in a sealed envelope that contains the reference’s signature across the back flap.
+These hand-delivered references are to be placed in the dropbox located outside the Health Sciences division doors in the Health and Science Education Center, Highlands Campus.

 Once applicants have completed all steps in the admission process and have been found to meet the minimum requirements for admission, they are ranked by their TEAS scores.